 Value Meaning SMB2_SHAREFLAG_MANUAL_CACHING 0x00000000 The client can cache files that are explicitly selected by the user for offline use.
 SMB2_SHAREFLAG_AUTO_CACHING 0x00000010 The client can automatically cache files that are used by the user for offline access.
 SMB2_SHAREFLAG_VDO_CACHING 0x00000020 The client can automatically cache files that are used by the user for offline access and can use those files in an offline mode even if the share is available.
 SMB2_SHAREFLAG_NO_CACHING 0x00000030 Offline caching MUST NOT occur.
 SMB2_SHAREFLAG_DFS 0x00000001 The specified share is present in a Distributed File System (DFS) tree structure.
-The server SHOULD set the SMB2_SHAREFLAG_DFS bit in the ShareFlags field if the per-share property Share.IsDfs is TRUE.
-SMB2_SHAREFLAG_DFS_ROOT 0x00000002 The specified share is present in a DFS tree structure.
-The server SHOULD set the SMB2_SHAREFLAG_DFS_ROOT bit in the ShareFlags field if the per-share property Share.IsDfs is TRUE.
+SMB2_SHAREFLAG_DFS_ROOT 0x00000002 The specified share is present in a DFS Root (as specified in [MS-DFSC]) tree structure.
 SMB2_SHAREFLAG_RESTRICT_EXCLUSIVE_OPENS 0x00000100 The specified share disallows exclusive file opens that deny reads to an open file.
-SMB2_SHAREFLAG_FORCE_SHARED_DELETE 0x00000200 The specified share disallows clients from opening files on the share in an exclusive mode that prevents the file from being deleted until the
+SMB2_SHAREFLAG_FORCE_SHARED_DELETE 0x00000200 The specified share disallows clients from opening files on the share in an exclusive mode that prevents the file from being deleted until the client closes the file.

-Value Meaning client closes the file.
-SMB2_SHAREFLAG_ALLOW_NAMESPACE_CACHING 0x00000400 The client MUST ignore this flag.
+Value Meaning SMB2_SHAREFLAG_ALLOW_NAMESPACE_CACHING 0x00000400 The client MUST ignore this flag.
 SMB2_SHAREFLAG_ACCESS_BASED_DIRECTORY_ENUM 0x00000800 The server will filter directory entries based on the access permissions of the client.
-SMB2_SHAREFLAG_FORCE_LEVELII_OPLOCK 0x00001000 The server will not issue exclusive caching rights on this share.<29> SMB2_SHAREFLAG_ENABLE_HASH_V1 0x00002000 The share supports hash generation for branch cache retrieval of data.
+SMB2_SHAREFLAG_FORCE_LEVELII_OPLOCK 0x00001000 The server will not issue exclusive caching rights on this share.<31> SMB2_SHAREFLAG_ENABLE_HASH_V1 0x00002000 The share supports hash generation for branch cache retrieval of data.
 For more information, see section 2.2.31.2.
 This flag is not valid for the SMB 2.0.2 dialect.
 SMB2_SHAREFLAG_ENABLE_HASH_V2 0x00004000 The share supports v2 hash generation for branch cache retrieval of data.
 For more information, see section 2.2.31.2.
 This flag is not valid for the SMB 2.0.2 and SMB 2.1 dialects.
 SMB2_SHAREFLAG_ENCRYPT_DATA 0x00008000 The server requires encryption of remote file access messages on this share, per the conditions specified in section 3.3.5.2.11.
 This flag is only valid for the SMB 3.x dialect family.
 SMB2_SHAREFLAG_IDENTITY_REMOTING 0x00040000 The share supports identity remoting.
 The client can request remoted identity access for the share via the SMB2_REMOTED_IDENTITY_TREE_CONNECT context as specified in section 2.2.9.2.1.
+SMB2_SHAREFLAG_COMPRESS_DATA 0x00100000 The server supports compression of read/write messages on this share.
+This flag is only valid for the SMB 3.1.1 dialect.<33>